We’re thrilled to announce Cuboree 2025: Journey to Adventure!

 Unit leaders and Volunteers supporting a Cuboree Unit directly will sleep in the units in the sub camps.

-Service Scouts and Venturers will be allocated camping areas.
+Service and Activity Leaders (including Scouts and Venturers) who are not attached to a unit, will be allocated camping areas.

 When will I be allocated my Cuboree Unit?